monero-project/monero/README.md

 * If using an external hard disk without an external power supply, ensure it gets enough power to avoid hardware issues when syncing, by adding the line "max_usb_current=1" to /boot/config.txt

-* Clone monero and checkout the most recent release version:
+* Clone Monero and checkout the most recent release version:

     ```bash
     git clone https://github.com/monero-project/monero.git